📥 Receive messages

 • _data - internal engine data, can be different for each engine

-It’s possible to have hasMedia: true, but media: null - it means WAHA didn’t download media due to configuration.
+It’s possible to have hasMedia: true, but media: null - this means that WAHA didn’t download media due to configuration.

 message.any